turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### PathQuery
 - [constructor] PathQuery()
 - Process(Vector start,goal, VoxelGrid voxelgrid) -- computes the path from start to goal on a voxel grid and stores the result
+- IsSuccesful() : bool -- returns whether the last call to Process() was succesfully able to find a path
 - GetNextWaypoint() : Vector -- Get the next waypoint on the path from the starting location.
 This requires that Process() has been called beforehand.
 - SetDebugDrawWaypointsEnabled(bool value) -- Enable/disable waypoint debug rendering when using DrawPathQuery().
 If enabled, voxel waypoints will be drawn in blue, simplified voxel waypoints will be drawn in pink
 - SetFlying(bool value) -- Enable/disable fying behaviour.
 When flying is enabled, then the path will be on empty voxels (air), otherwise and by default the path will be on filled voxels (ground)
 - IsFlying() : bool
+- SetAgentWidth(int value) --Set the navigation width requirement in voxels.
+This means how many voxels the query will keep away from obstacles horizontally.
+- GetAgentWidth(int value) : int
+- SetAgentHeight(int value) -- Set the navigation height requirement in voxels.
+This means how many voxels the query will keep away from obstacles vertically.
+- GetAgentHeight(int value) : int